-Supporting Actions Progress made 2017/19

-Supporting actions

-(i) Age restrictions in healthcare NHS Grampian will examine every area of its healthcare provision where there is an age restriction to gauge whether that restriction is legally compliant.
+Supporting Actions in 2017/21 Outcomes Report Progress as at March 2019 Supporting actions (i) Age restrictions in healthcare NHS Grampian will examine every area of its healthcare provision where there is an age restriction to gauge whether that restriction is legally compliant.
 If NHS Grampian treats patients differently because of their age, we must show that: There is sufficient reason ("objective justification") for providing extra help to an age group with particular needs This has been done.
 NHS Grampian is currently fully legally compliant.
 This exercise will be repeated at regular intervals.

-The different treatment is allowed by law

-Our actions are a "proportionate means of achieving a legitimate aim
+The different treatment is allowed by law Our actions are a "proportionate means of achieving a legitimate aim